Chromatin-Organization/prohistonedb/README.rst

 Any local changes to this default configuration can be provided in a ``config.json`` file in the instance directory.

 The possible configuration settings include:
-  * **DATABASE**: The location of sqllite database file.
-Is assumed to be in the instance directory if the path is relative.
+  * **DATABASE**: The location of ``sqlite3`` database file.
+It is assumed to be in the instance directory if the path is relative.
-  * **METADATA_JSON**: The location of the json file with metadata from `UniProt <https://www.uniprot.org/>`_.
-Is assumed to be in the instance directory if the path is relative.
+  * **METADATA_JSON**: The location of the JSON file with metadata from `UniProt <https://www.uniprot.org/>`_.
+It is assumed to be in the instance directory if the path is relative.
-  * **CATEGORIES_JSON**: The location of the json files that specifies the histone caregories.
-Is assumed to be in the instance directory if the path is relative.
+  * **CATEGORIES_JSON**: The location of the JSON files that specifies the histone caregories.
+It is assumed to be in the instance directory if the path is relative.
   * All builtin configuration values used by Flask: `documentation <https://flask.palletsprojects.com/en/2.2.x/config/#builtin-configuration-values>`_

 Testing